bert2/nfa-string-matching/README.md

 For comparison the results when matching the input text against the analogous regular expression ".\*<sup>n</sup>a<sup>n</sup>" with [C#'s regex implementation](https://msdn.microsoft.com/en-us/library/system.text.regularexpressions.regex%28v=vs.110%29.aspx?f=255&MSPPError=-2147217396) have been plotted as well (test cut short at *n = 18*, because there are only so many minutes left until the sun expands and swallows our star system).

+### A Note on the Performance Results

+Up until commit 7333567 an NFA implementation was used that lend itself to easy concatination of automatons, but required more cycles to execute them.
+Later commits used a refactored version with opposite properties, i.e. faster execution at the expense of a more complex construction.

+Commit 91ed910 introduced another refactoring that fixed a major bug.
+Due to this bug incorrect automatons were generated that allowed for illegal shortcuts during execution and resulted in false runtimes.

+### Reproducing the Performance Tests

 Each test run of the implementation was executed and recorded the following way:

 ```